futaoo/LinkedGeoClimate/kgs/README.md

 ### Open to use

 The Ontop implementations used in the paper can be found [here](https://drive.google.com/drive/folders/1SIJsoayGexSfC1poY_-ZXyB_nfU1RBCy?usp=sharing).
+This should be used with ontologies [here](https://github.com/futaoo/LinkedGeoClimate/tree/main/kgs/ontologies) and OBDA mapping files [here](https://github.com/futaoo/LinkedGeoClimate/tree/main/kgs/obda) to reproduce the virtual knowledge graphs proposed in the paper.
+The PostgreSQL database is used as the underlying relational database of Ontop, which can be downloaded from this [website](https://www.postgresql.org/download/).